deekshanee/langchain-memory/IDELITE_SOLUTION.md

 ### 🎯 **Feature 4: Team Learning & Collaboration**

 #### **What it does**
-Idelite learns from the entire team's experience:
+iDlite learns from the entire team's experience:
 - Shares successful enhancement patterns across team members
 - Maintains consistency in story quality
 - Preserves team knowledge and expertise